jokemanfire/rust-cni/readme.md

-# This is the CNI plugin impl by rust for containerd create CNI network
+# This is the CNI plugin impl by rust for container create CNI network

 ## copy ref
 * Containerd cni plugins （https://github.com/containerd）